Documentation Guide for VERN

 Note that a high score from a selected emotion analyzer does not preclude a high score from a different emotion analyzer.

 A single message may contain multiple emotions cues as we tend to package a lot of data when we communicate in order to convey complex emotions.
-More complex emotions may be found through the combinations of core emotives (Humor, Anger, Sadness, Happiness).
+More complex emotions may be found through the combinations of core emotives (Humor, Anger, Sadness, Love, Fear).

 The applications of V.E.R.N. can vary based on the context being applied.
 They can either be used to help score communication for emotional content or be used within the context of a decision matrix where specific responses are triggered if an emotional threshold is reached.